Investment Fraud Investigation

-If a fraudster refuses to return funds, then the expert investigation report becomes a critical tool for civil litigation or criminal prosecution, providing an easy-to-follow roadmap of complex schemes, bolstered by expert testimony of a licensed investigator.
+If a fraudster refuses to return funds, then the expert investigation report becomes a critical tool for civil litigation or criminal prosecution, providing an easy-to-follow roadmap of complex schemes, bolstered by the testimony of a licensed investigator.

-We have coordinated past investment fraud investigations with federal law enforcement – as well as federal, state and foreign regulatory agencies – resulting in criminal prosecution and civil enforcement actions on behalf of our clients and other fraud victims.
+We have coordinated investment fraud investigations with federal law enforcement – as well as federal, state and foreign regulatory agencies – resulting in criminal prosecution and civil enforcement actions on behalf of our clients and other fraud victims.

-Comprehensive Due Diligence
+Comprehensive Due Diligence and Background Investigation

 Conducting comprehensive background investigations of key players – the companies and their principals – is essential for gauging the depth of corruption and misconduct in an investment fraud scheme.
 These insights can provide guidance for defrauded investors and their counsel in setting an appropriate strategy for legal action and financial recovery.